Medroxyprogesterone acetate: Advantages

-The United Kingdom Department of Health has actively promoted Long Acting Reversible Contraceptive use since 2008, particularly for young people; following on from the October 2005 National Institute for Health and Clinical Excellence guidelines.
+The United Kingdom Department of Health has actively promoted use of long-acting reversible contraceptives since 2008, particularly for young people; following on from the October 2005 National Institute for Health and Clinical Excellence guidelines.
 Giving advice on these methods of contraception has been included in the 2009 Quality and Outcomes Framework "good practice" for primary care.

 Comparison

 Proponents of bioidentical hormone therapy believe that progesterone offers fewer side effects and improved quality of life compared to MPA.
 The evidence for this view has been questioned; MPA is better absorbed when taken by mouth, with a much longer elimination half-life leading to more stable blood levels though it may lead to greater breast tenderness and more sporadic vaginal bleeding.
 The two compounds do not differentiate in their ability to suppress endometrial hyperplasia, nor does either increase the risk of pulmonary embolism.
 The two medications have not been adequately compared in direct tests to clear conclusions about safety and superiority.